Table of Contents

 -

-Google Data Analytics Professional Certificate (Paid/Free to Audit): A beginner-friendly program that covers data cleaning, analysis, visualization, and more.
-Perfect for learning Excel, SQL, and Tableau.
+Google Data Analytics Professional Certificate (Paid/Free to Audit): An initial program that covers data cleaning, analysis, visualization and more.
+Perfect for learning Excel, SQL and Tableau.

 -

-Excel Skills for Business (Paid/Free to Audit): A comprehensive course on using Excel for data analysis.
+Excel Skills for Business (Paid/Free to Audit): A comprehensive course on the use of Excel for data analysis.

 -